jo-wood/tinyApp/README.md

 #### Goal

-Building a web app using Node that  will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
+This web app uses NodeJS to  allow users to shorten long URLs much like bit.ly.

-Build an HTTP Server that handles requests from the browser (client), incorporating the express framework.
+This demo app runs an HTTP Server that handles requests from the browser by incorporating the express framework.

 ## Explore tinyApp